Learning how to learn using the ALARM framework

 Max Woods the founder of ALARM Framework

-ALARM has been utilised by over 200 schools since its inception in 2009 with many schools reporting significant lift in student outcomes at the HSC level.
-The framework is also taught at Macquarie University as a strategy for developing literacy, featured by Western Sydney University in lifting student achievement at the HSC level and recognised as an effective tool for self-regulated learning by Dr Shyam Barr.
+Metacognition and self-regulated learning sit among the most strongly supported approaches in peer reviewed education research, and ALARM is a practical framework for putting them to work in real classrooms.
+The framework is taught in Macquarie University teacher education as a strategy for developing literacy, featured by Western Sydney University in lifting student achievement at the HSC level and recognised as an effective tool for self-regulated learning by Dr Shyam Barr.

 How does ALARM work?